MacZol/PHP-SQL-Work/README.md

-A relational  database has been created in MySQL to store details about badminton clubs in a county
+A relational  database has been created in MySQL to store details about badminton clubs in a county.
-.
 There are five tables
 in the database
 :